Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 sidebar_label: A Cluster Tutorial
 ---

-This document is a gentle introduction to KeyDB Cluster, that does not use complex to understand distributed systems concepts.
+This document is a gentle introduction to KeyDB Cluster, that does not use difficult to understand concepts of distributed systems.
 It provides instructions about how to setup a cluster, test, and operate it, without going into the details that are covered in the [KeyDB Cluster specification](https://docs.keydb.dev/docs/cluster-spec) but just describing how the system behaves from the point of view of the user.